 |On this page|

-This node can import Houdini VOP materials from a VOP network (such as
+Alternatively, this LOP can also import Houdini VOP materials from other VOP networks (such as

 If you want to re-do importing all materials (for example, to grab new materials), click Clear in the multi-parm, then click Auto-fill materials again.